wencaiwulue/nh-docs/docs/guides/deploy/deploy-from-terminal.md

-# Deploy from Terminal by using nhctl
+# Deploy from Terminal by nhctl

 Nocalhost supports to use the following types to install application: